What is a Cargo or Freight Agent?

 - Drop Shipment Clerk

-There were about 89,800 jobs for Cargo or Freight Agent in 2016 (in the United States).
+In the United States, there were 89,800 jobs for Cargo or Freight Agent in 2016.
 New jobs are being produced at a rate of 10.4% which is above the national average.
 The Bureau of Labor Statistics predicts 9,300 new jobs for Cargo or Freight Agent by 2026.
-There will be an estimated 8,600 positions for Cargo or Freight Agent per year.
+The BLS estimates 8,600 yearly job openings in this field.

 The states with the most job growth for Cargo or Freight Agent are Utah, Georgia, and New Jersey.
 Watch out if you plan on working in Ohio, Tennessee, or Oklahoma.
 These states have the worst job growth for this type of profession.